A Market Product Grid: What Is It, And Why Do You Need One?

 You can use it to make smart marketing, distribution, and product development choices.
 Harvard Business Review published it first.
 It’s now an essential part of business school curriculums everywhere.
 Get your growth strategy off the ground with this article about a market product grid.

-What Is A Market Product Grid?
+What is a Market Product Grid?

 The Ansoff Matrix or product-market expansion grid is also called a market product grid.
 You can use it to figure out how to grow your business.
 Grids look over existing and new products, markets, and risks.